knmac/knvim/README.md

 tic -x myterm.info
 ```

+_Q4: Image rendering in Knvim?_

+_A4:_ Image rendering is partially tested with Ghostty and WezTerm terminals.
+You can try the experimental config `plugins.experimental.image`.
+I do not turn this feature on by default as I find it substantially slows down my workflow.

 ## 9. TODO

 - [x] ~Automatically~ copy knvim to server for remote editing.
-- [ ] Image rendering (may only support Kitty and WezTerm terminal).
-You can try the experimental config `plugins.experimental.image`.
+- [x] Image rendering (partially tested).
-- [ ] Automatically switch path separator and EOL character, depending on the OS in use.
+- [ ] Automatically switch path separator and EOL character, depending on the OS (Linux/MacOS/Windows).
+This will not be considered in the short run because I do not have a Windows machine to test :)
-- [ ] Support python environment manager `poetry`.